gaborbiro/prefsutil/README.md

 To include a project from your local maven repo, just add `mavenLocal()` to your allprojects/repositories

-Publish to bintray: `gradlew install bintrayUpload` (or just push to github)
+Publish to bintray: `gradlew install bintrayUpload` (or just increase the version and push to github)

 ## To use